 Friday Reads: Poet Memoirs

-For this, the last day of National Poetry Month, we’d like to draw your attention to some of the best memoirs by acclaimed poets (including Pulitzer winners, Poet Laureates, even a Nobel Prize winner).
-Their love of language along with the ability to be raw, funny, insightful, profound, vulnerable and revelatory make reading each of these books a remarkable experience:
+In further celebration of National Poetry Month, for you lovers of prose, we’d like to draw your attention to some of the best memoirs by acclaimed poets (including Pulitzer winners, and Poet Laureates).
+Their love of language along with the ability to be hilarious, profound, vulnerable and revealing make reading each of these books a huge treat!

 WHAT YOU HAVE HEARD IS TRUE: A MEMOIR OF WITNESS AND RESISTANCE by Carolyn Forché